NuGet/docs.microsoft.com-nuget/docs/guides/Create-UI-Controls.md

 UWP packages have a TargetPlatformVersion (TPV) and TargetPlatformMinVersion (TPMinV) that define the upper and lower bounds of the OS version where the app can be installed.
 TPV further specifies the version of the SDK against which the app is built.
 Be mindful of these properties when authoring a UWP package: using APIs outside the bounds of the platform versions defined in the app will cause either the build to fail or the app to fail at runtime.

-For example, let’s say you’ve set the TPMinV for you controls package to Windows 10 Anniversary Edition (10.0; Build 14393), so you want to ensure that the package is consumed only by UWP projects that match that lower bound.
+For example, let’s say you’ve set the TPMinV for your controls package to Windows 10 Anniversary Edition (10.0; Build 14393), so you want to ensure that the package is consumed only by UWP projects that match that lower bound.
 To allow your package to be consumed by UWP projects, you must package your controls with the following folder names:

     \lib\uap10.0.14393\*
     \ref\uap10.0.14393\*

 NuGet will automatically check the TPMinV of the consuming project, and fail installation if it is lower than Windows 10 Anniversary Edition (10.0; Build 14393)

+In case of WPF, let's say you would like your WPF controls package to be consumed by projects targeting .NET Framework v4.6.1 or higher.
+To enforce that, you must package your controls with the following folder names:

+    \lib\net461\*
+    \ref\net461\*

 ## Add design-time support

-To configure where the control properties show up in the property inspector, add custom adorners, etc., place your `design.dll` file inside the `lib\uap10.0\Design` folder as appropriate to the target platform.
+To configure where the control properties show up in the property inspector, add custom adorners, etc., place your `design.dll` file inside the `lib\uap10.0.14393\Design` folder as appropriate to the target platform.
 Also, to ensure that the **[Edit Template > Edit a Copy](/windows/uwp/controls-and-patterns/xaml-styles#modify-the-default-system-styles)** feature works, you must include the `Generic.xaml` and any resource dictionaries that it merges in the `<your_assembly_name>\Themes` folder (again, using your actual assembly name).
 (This file has no impact on the runtime behavior of a control.)
 The folder structure would thus appear as follows:

     \lib
       \uap10.0.14393
+        \Design
+          \MyControl.design.dll
+        \your_assembly_name
+          \Themes
+            Generic.xaml

+For WPF, continuing with the example where you would like your WPF controls package to be consumed by projects targeting .NET Framework v4.6.1 or higher:

+    \lib
+      \net461
         \Design
           \MyControl.design.dll
         \your_assembly_name